vishkid84/Workspace-showcase/README.md

 ### Skeleton

+The schema for the website with mongodb can be found [here](/wireframes/schema.pdf).
 You can see the wireframes saved as pdf below:

 [Wireframe for desktop](/wireframes/Wireframe_desktop.pdf)<br>
 [Wireframe for tablet](/wireframes/Wireframe_tablet.pdf)<br>